Corporate Governance

 The basic policy of the remuneration system for the Company’s directors (excluding Audit & Supervisory Committee members and outside directors) is to create a remuneration framework that promotes the Company’s continuous growth and improves the Company’s corporate value over the medium to long term by promoting the sharing of values with shareholders, ensuring objectivity and transparency so that the Company can adequately fulfill its accountability obligations, and fostering a healthy sense of entrepreneurship in the directors while taking into account the level of remuneration that will enable the Company to secure and retain top-grade personnel.

 Specifically, the remuneration framework comprises the base remuneration as fixed remuneration and performance-based bonuses and performance-based stock compensation as variable remuneration.
-In addition, for the directors of the Group’s four business management companies (Bandai Namco Entertainment Inc., Bandai Co., Ltd., Bandai Namco Filmworks Inc., and Bandai Namco Amusement Inc.) and the directors of Bandai Spirits Co., Ltd., Bandai Namco Music Live Inc., and Bandai Namco Business Arc Inc., the basic policy is the same as that of the Company.
+In addition, for the directors of the Group’s four business management companies (Bandai Co., Ltd., Bandai Namco Entertainment Inc., Bandai Namco Filmworks Inc., and Bandai Namco Experience Inc.) and the directors of Bandai Spirits Co., Ltd. and Bandai Namco Music Live Inc., the basic policy is the same as that of the Company.

 Remuneration for the Company’s directors who are Audit & Supervisory Committee members and the Company’s outside directors comprises base remuneration only in light of their duties.
 The amount of remuneration for each director who is an Audit & Supervisory Committee member is determined through discussions among directors who are Audit & Supervisory Committee members, and the amount of remuneration for each outside director who is not an Audit & Supervisory Committee member is determined by the Board of Directors.